erhhung/ec2-github-runner/README.md

 [![awesome-runners](https://img.shields.io/badge/listed%20on-awesome--runners-blue.svg)](https://github.com/jonico/awesome-runners)

-Start your EC2 [self-hosted runner](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners) right before you need it.
+Launch a new EC2 [self-hosted runner](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners) right before you need it.
-Run the job on it.
+Run one or more jobs on it.
-Finally, stop it when you finish.
+Terminate it when your jobs are done.
-And all this automatically as a part of your GitHub Actions workflow.
+All this automatically as part of your GitHub Actions workflow.

 ![GitHub Actions self-hosted EC2 runner](docs/images/github-actions-summary.png)